 V-juice, vovey-goo, vu-dew… there are many ways to describe the natural fluid that comes out of the vagina.
-It varies in consistency, texture, smell, taste and volume in the same woman from day to day, week to week, month to month and beyond.
+It varies in consistency, texture, smell and volume in the same woman from day to day, week to week, month to month and beyond.

 During puberty, several hormones act together to grow the vagina, uterus, fallopian tubes, ovaries and external genitals.
 The hormones oestrogen and progesterone contribute most to the evolution of the glorious ecosystem that is the adult vagina.